 Skip to content

-S3 buckets static website hosting should be disabled
+S3 buckets should have static website hosting disabled

-If you use terraform-aws-modules/s3-bucket/aws, configure the required module inputs to satisfy this control.
+If you use terraform-aws-modules/s3-bucket/aws, set the right module inputs for this control.
 You can later migrate to the compliance.tf module with minimal changes because it is compatible by design.

 module "s3_bucket" {